OATML-Markslab/EVEscape/README.md

-conda config --add channels conda-forge conda create --name evescape_env --file requirements.txt conda activate evescape_env
+conda config --add channels conda-forge conda create --name evescape_env --file requirements.txt conda activate evescape_env pip install evcouplings
 ```
+The environment installs in minutes.

 ## Runtime
 After collecting the training data, generating EVEscape scores for all single mutations runs in minutes.
 Strain scoring of all GISAID strains runs in 2 hours on 64G of memory.